edoaltamura/run-from-spreadsheet/README.md

 Don't forget to change the directory paths in your parameter file to include a relative change to one directory higher (e.g. `../output_list.txt`).

+Finally, you can create a submission script to run VELOCIraptor on your outputs in postprocessing by using the `create_vr_slurm_scripts.py` file.
+Note that this assumes that you run it from the same directory as the others (i.e. one above the `Run ID` directories that `create_parameter_files.py` created).